In 2020, my wife Toni and I celebrated 30 years of marriage.

 We also took family vacations every year.
 Often they weren’t glorious.
 We did what we could afford.

-But our kids (now 23 and 19) tell us it was one of their favourite things growing up and something that really bonded our family.
+But our kids (now grown-up) tell us it was one of their favorite things growing up and something that really bonded our family.

 I wrote more about why and how we took those vacations in this Parent Cue post.